 Don’t forget to consider your future earning potential and job prospects when figuring out if you should go to graduate school.
 Your degree should be worth the cost and time you put into it, so having ample job opportunities post-graduation can make all the difference.

 Lastly, if you’re currently employed, speak with your company to see if they cover tuition costs.
-Over 60 percent of organizations will help pay for employees to go back to school.
+Over 60 percent of organizations offer tuition reimbursement to help their employees to go back to school.

 Are you interested in applying to graduate school?
 Explore Northeastern’s more than 200 graduate programs.